useshortcut/api-cookbook/stories-to-slack/README.md

 If you want to reduce the number of completed Stories that are sent to Slack, you can add extra limiters to this line.
 Using the [search operators](https://help.clubhouse.io/hc/en-us/articles/360000046646-Search-Operators) to limit your results to Stories with a specific owner, or to exclude a specific Project.
-If no additional limiters are adding this script will search for all completed Stories in the date range.
+If no additional limiters are adding this script will search for all completed Stories in the date range (last business day and today).
 `# Add any other search limiters like project names, owners, or keywords.
     limiter = ''`

 When you've made your changes save the file.

 To run the script, navigate to the folder for the script.
-From the main Cookbook folder:
+From the main api-cookbook folder:
 `cd stories-to-slack`

-Make sure your virtual environment is active.
+Make sure your virtual environment is active. `source cookbook/bin/activate` for Mac and `cookbook\Scripts\activate` for Windows.

 Then type `python send-stories-to-slack.py` and press Return/Enter to run the script.